 All Performance History counters can be set to zero by pressing C (Clear) from the HLU-231 Span Status screen shown in Figure 5 on page 16.
 The HLU-231 is considered the master module; it clears all performance data screens at both the HLU-231 and the HRU.
 Counters can not be cleared by accessing the HRU craft port.

 Performance History Screen without Doubler

-Figure 14 shows a non-doubler application.
-Invalid report entries are indicated by dashes.
+Figure 14 shows a 7-day history for a non-doubler application.